timschneeb/RootlessJamesDSP/README.md

 The patch cannot remove capture restrictions for apps that use the native AAudio C++ API for playback.

 1. Download and install the [ReVanced manager APK](https://github.com/revanced/revanced-manager/releases)
-2. Open ReVanced Manager, tap on 'Select an application' and press the 'Storage' action button on the bottom-right corner.
+2. Open ReVanced Manager, tap on 'Select an application' and press the 'Storage' action button in the bottom-right corner.
 3. Select your APK using the file picker.
 4. Enable the `remove-screen-capture-restriction` patch.
 5. Start the patching process and install the patched APK once it is done.
 Make sure to uninstall the unpatched app if it is installed, otherwise you will run into a signature conflict during installtion.